Manuscripts Index

 Finding Aid

-Notes on mural decorations and Missouri state capitol decorations, compiled by Miss Linnemann of Lindenwood College, St. Charles, MO.
+Notes on mural decorations and Missouri state capitol decorations, compiled by Alice A. Linnemann of Lindenwood College, St. Charles, Missouri.
 Also her correspondence with sculptor Adolph Alexander Weinman, Arthur A. Kocian, and Ben L. Emmons.

 Subjects